 Depending on the Dungeons and Dragons campaign you’re playing, you may not use the mounted combat rules very frequently.
 I mean, who would bring their faithful steed into a dungeon full of traps, vicious monsters, and cramped spaces?
 Adventurers, that’s who.

 To be fair, like underwater combat, mounted combat provides a new way to create encounters.
 It adds a few new mechanics into the mix and keeps things fresh while still being sensible.

 Essentially, mounted combat is pretty much what you’d expect it to be.
 The mounted character or creature gains additional movement speed but at the cost of losing some of their freedom to move and having to control an animal in the heat of battle.
-It’s a trade-off, but typically it’s one that gives a mounted creature the upper-hand over an unmounted creature.
+It’s a trade-off, but typically it gives a mounted creature the upper hand over an unmounted creature.

 You can find the mounted combat rules for D&D 5e on page 198 of the Player’s Handbook.
 With that said and done, let’s saddle up and take a closer look at fighting with a four-legged (or winged) friend!

 A mount is simply a willing creature that is at least one size larger than you that has the appropriate anatomy to serve as a mount.
 The creature doesn’t have to be domesticated, they just have to be ok with you riding them.